lachhebo/dedukti-editor/README.md

 ## ToDo :

-- implemennt a new command to handle the view.
+- implement a new command to handle the view.
 - work on the view.